 Just use the wipe down method coupled with a soft cloth for glass, ceramic, or stone.
-If you boil your glass toy to sterilize it, remember not to immerse it in cool water right after – let it cool down to avoid shattering!
+If you boil your glass toy to sterilize it, remember not to immerse it in cool water right after.
+Let it cool down to avoid shattering!
 Also, it’s always a good idea to seek out seamless glass toys, though they may be pricier, for a safer experience.
-A seamless toy will be nonporous, one that has seems won’t have that benefit.
+A seamless toy will be nonporous; one that has seams won’t have that benefit.

 With wood toys, keep in mind that the finish will vary between different manufacturers.
 Look for something finished with a medical-grade polymer, which will make it resistant to both moisture and bacteria.
 Avoid anything that says natural finish – most often used by indie manufacturers.
 For wood toys, it’s best to store in a protective pouch or bag that can fend off abrasions.
-And speaking of abrasions, avoid abrasive cleaners or textured sponges or cleaning cloths, as they can ruin the finish.
+And speaking of abrasions, avoid abrasive cleaners, textured sponges, and cleaning cloths, as they can ruin the finish.
 You’ll need to clean these toys gently with a cloth – and remember that they cannot be sanitized.

 This B.1 Granite butt plug by Laid may very well tempt you into trying out a toy made with natural materials.